aadityatiwari/notes/README.md

 This repository contains my study notes mainly in markdown format on different topics related to Computer Science.
 The primary source of these contents are [Wikipedia articles](https://en.wikipedia.org).
 The intent of sharing these summarized notes is to make it available to whosoever needs it for a quick reference.

 ### Directories

->**computer-architecture**: Notes on random topics related to computer systems architecture design and implementation.
+- **computer-architecture**: Notes on random topics related to computer systems architecture design and implementation.

->**computer_science**: Notes on range of topics from computer science discipline.
+- **computer-science**: Notes on range of topics from computer science discipline.

->**design-pattern**: Notes on formalized best practices and categories of software design patterns.
+- **design-pattern**: Notes on formalized best practices and categories of software design patterns.

->**java**: Notes on different concepts related to Java programming language.
+- **java**: Notes on different concepts related to Java programming language.

 Index of topics